MatinArjmand/Flappy-Bird/README.md

 # Flappy Bird  🐥
 # built with UNITY

-A FlappyBird-style game built as a Windows executable with increasing speed, music, highscore etc.
+A FlappyBird-style game for Windows, built as an executable.
+With options like increasing speed, music, highscore etc.

 You can play using:
 - **Enter**
 - **Spacebar**